gameman15/Register/README.md

 	-Fixed bug: If more than one item found sometimes popup claims no items found -Changed so Close Out confirmation popup now defaults to Cancel -Changed flow so Add Item defaults to Halloween items with button for categories page

+Version 1.5r1:
+	-Fixed bug: After scanning a barcode the program fails to continue